kaarthic/interview-preparation/Yelp Interview Questions.md

 * **Compilation of Python code.**

 * **Would it generally be better to run a binary search on a sorted array array, or a linked list?
 Explain the decision.**
+	Sorted array as you can do random access using index whereas you have to traverse through using linked list.

 * **How does memory management in your strongest language?**
 [Memory Management](http://www.memorymanagement.org/mmref/begin.html)